Strange metal in the doped Hubbard model via percolation: Approximations

 where $\expval{\dots}$ denotes averaging over any unsummed shape indices.
 The small constant $g_2^2$ giving the average probability for a transition from one cluster shape to any other therefore characterizes the strength of this interaction term.

-The same considerations apply directly for the $(2\to1)$ interaction, but with one complication---not all position dependence is removed by our approximations, and the matrix element still depends on the separation between the two initial clusters.
+The same considerations apply directly for the cubic $(2\to1)$ interaction, but with one complication---not all position dependence is removed by our approximations, and the matrix element still depends on the separation between the two initial clusters.
 For very large separations, much larger than the sum of the two cluster radii, two clusters are very unlikely to share a boundary so the corresponding amplitude vanishes.
 For very small separations they are likely to overlap, meaning they cannot both exist at once and likewise the corresponding amplitude vanishes.
 Only in between, in a wide window around the sum of the radii, are there separations with nonzero amplitude.
-Since the average cluster radius diverges near $p_c$ we will extend this window up to the size of the system, and in the IR limit let the interaction be independent of this separation as well.
+Since the average cluster radius diverges near $p_c$ we will extend this window up to the size of the system, and in the IR limit let the interaction be independent of this separation as well; for the most important large clusters near $p_c$, the interaction appears maximally nonlocal in real space.
 We therefore have

 with $g_{\lambda';\lambda_1\lambda_2}$ encoding all shape dependence of the matrix element.
 As in \cref{eq:11matelement}, the $\delta$-function gives the shift in the total center of mass position between the initial and final clusters.
 Similar arguments about the properties of this quantity and the nature of the average over shapes as given for $g_{\lambda\lambda'}$ above now give